erdnaxe/kraby/docs/use_motors.md

 The two printed circuit boards connect all
 Herkulex DRS-0101 on NanoPi serial port `/dev/ttyS4`.

-To easy development, `ser2net` can be used to publish this TTY to a TCP socket.
+To ease development, `ser2net` can be used to publish this TTY to a TCP socket.
 ```bash
 sudo apt install ser2net